open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 internal field is at a fixed offset and holds a raw aligned pointer.

-**Resolving the V8 layout constants from `v8dbg_*` postmortem symbols instead of publishing them.** This repository already does exactly that in `interpreter/nodev8`, which reads V8 class and field offsets from the `v8dbg_class_*` symbols Node.js builds export, so reusing that machinery is the obvious thing to try.
-Rejected for three reasons.
-First, that metadata is generated by V8's heuristic `gen-postmortem-metadata.py` and is known to be incomplete and to lose symbols between releases — the existing `nodev8` code documents this and carries fallbacks for it, which is tolerable for a best-effort unwinder and not for a mechanism that must either be right or publish nothing.
-Second, `js_object_record_offset` is not a property of the V8 build at all: it depends on how the wrapper object was allocated by the addon, so no V8 symbol can supply it.
-Third, the publishing target has the offsets exactly, at compile time, from the headers it was built against; asking the profiler to rediscover what the writer already knows adds a failure mode for no gain.
-Nothing prevents a future implementation from using `v8dbg_*` as a *cross-check*.
+**Resolving the V8 layout constants from `v8dbg_*` postmortem symbols instead of fixing them in the schema.** This repository already does exactly that in `interpreter/nodev8`, which reads V8 class and field offsets from the `v8dbg_class_*` symbols Node.js builds export, so reusing that machinery is the obvious thing to try.
+Rejected for two reasons.
+First, that metadata is generated by V8's heuristic `gen-postmortem-metadata.py` and is known to be incomplete and to lose symbols between releases — the existing `nodev8` code documents this and carries fallbacks for it, which is tolerable for a best-effort unwinder and not for a mechanism that must either be right or read nothing.
+Second, there is nothing to discover: this schema version admits only a default Node.js build, for which all four values are constants, and the SDK static-asserts that at compile time.
+Resolving them at runtime would add a failure mode without buying coverage the contract offers.
+Nothing prevents a future implementation from using `v8dbg_*` as a *cross-check*, or as the mechanism by which a later, parametrized schema version reaches non-default builds.

+**Publishing the V8 layout constants as process context attributes.** An earlier revision of this proposal did that: four `threadlocal.*` integers carrying the tagged size and the three offsets, computed by the SDK's addon from V8's public headers.
+Rejected: every Node.js release anyone deploys reports the same four numbers, so the attributes bought no coverage while obliging both ends of the contract to carry a layout-negotiation path that would essentially never be exercised, and the profiler to treat every walk offset as a runtime value.
+Fixing the values in the schema and bumping the version if a build ever needs different ones keeps the common case simple and the uncommon one explicit.

-**Requiring the profiler to derive the layout from build flags.** Rejected: it makes the profiler track V8's pointer-compression and sandbox configuration matrix per Node.js release, and two of the four offsets are not derivable from public headers at any rate.
+**Requiring the profiler to derive the layout from build flags.** Rejected: it makes the profiler track V8's pointer-compression and sandbox configuration matrix per Node.js release, for builds this schema version does not admit in the first place.

 # Author's Preferred Solution